wethod/learning-center-source/content/reports/index.md

 * The budget margin (old -> new);
 * The person who approved the budget;

+## Project & Team Reviews Changelog

+Here are listed all the project & team reviews sessions requested in your company throughout a year, sorted chronologically.

+Find in the list informations like:

+* the name of the project for which was requested a review;
+* who requested the review and when;
+* the number of reviews collected since the request was sent out.
+This number will be green if the review is completed, red if the review is still under completion.

+For each of the listed project review requests, you will be able to:

+* **Resend a new review request** to the team of the project.
+* **Delete it**, along with all the results collected so far.
+* **Head to the project's canvas**

 ## Sales Overview

 Here you can have a summarized view about all that projects your company won or lost during different periods of time, togheter with a bunch of reports: